cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**3.3.11**
+- Update the mod so that it works after the breaking changes of Chen's Helpers.

 **3.3.10**
 - Recompile the code so that it properly registers dependencies.
 - There's no change from 3.3.9 really.
 Just a hope that it fixes an issue for somebody with a dependency error.